 Harassment means to repeatedly annoy or attack a person or group in such a way as to cause anxiety or fear for safety.
 Several different types of harassment are against Virginia law.

-Extortion means obtaining property from another person by using or threatening to use violence or other criminal means to cause harm to a person, a person’s reputation, or a person’s property.
+Extortion means obtaining property or money from another person by using or threatening to use violence or other criminal means to cause harm to a person, a person’s reputation, or a person’s property.

 Robbery is defined as the taking, with intent to steal, of the personal property of another, from his or her person or in his or her presence, against his or her will, by violence or intimidation.